About Crux Rock Gym

 Morgan grew up in the Colorado Rocky Mountains and has been climbing since middle school.
 He went to Colorado Mountain College where he focused on mountaineering while teaching climbing at the college’s wall.
 After school, Morgan guided trips in Guatemala and climbed mountains in South America.
 He then set his sights on more distant peaks.
 Working in Antarctica, gave him access to the other side of the world.
 He met Marra on his third season at the Pole.

 Marra grew up in West Texas climbing roofs, trees, and oil rigs, with a penchant for the outdoors, adventure, and movement.
-She got derailed by alcohol for several years and as the abuse started to shut down her body, Marra started the journey to healing with physical fitness and nutrition.
+Soon after, Marra started the journey to healing with physical fitness and nutrition.
 Hungering for healthy excitement and adventure she worked as a Disaster Relief Worker, then went to college to become an outdoor guide but fell in love with a frozen continent that rerouted her story and was the catalyst for meeting Morgan.

 In 2003, Morgan and Marra Watson moved to a more hospitable environment, went back to school to become personal trainers, and started a family.
 Their work became training; their vacations were climbing.
 They moved to Eugene in 2010 where the rain drove their climbing indoors to Crux.